CraftAcademyLabs/ca_course/atm_challenge/setting_up.md

 1. Learn how to set up a simple ruby based project
 2. Make use of a testing framework
-3. Connect your project to a GitHub repository
+3. Connect your project (local repository) to a GitHub repository
-4. Practice Pair mPrograming and sharing code
+4. Practice Pair Programing and sharing code

 ### Action points